Top 3 Nesting Materials For Chickens

 WOOD SHAVINGS

-Wood shavings are another popular choice among the top nesting materials for chickens.
+Wood shavings are another popular choice among the top nesting materials for backyard chickens.
 Pine shavings are a common and easily available choice.
-This material dries out fast and takes longer to break down than other options, meaning you won’t have to replace it as often.
-The natural pine scent also helps keep your coop smelling fresh and clean.
-Some chicken keepers also use cedar shavings, which have most of the same qualities as pine shavings.
-However, some people worry about the strong cedar scent affecting chickens’ respiratory systems.
-If you want to play it safe, only use cedar shavings in a coop full of adult chickens.
+This nesting material dries out fast and takes longer to break down than other options, meaning you won’t have to replace it as often.

 NESTING PADS

-You can also find chicken nesting pads to use in your hens’ nesting boxes.
+You can also find chicken nesting pads to use in your each chicken nesting box.
 These options come in a variety of materials meant to provide a soft, clean, and insulated space for your hens and their eggs.
-Many chicken nesting pads are washable and reusable, making them an economical choice for your coop.